basefarm/aws-session-tool/README.md

 * `AWS_SESSION_TOKEN`
 * `AWS_ACCESS_KEY_ID`
 * `AWS_SECRET_ACCESS_KEY_ID`

+Maintained for the user and need the for the tool itself:
+* `AWS_SESSION_TOOL` Full path and filename of the session tool itself.
 * `AWS_PROFILE` The name of the credentials profile.
 Not needed to auth with the above credentials.

-Maintained for the user and need the for the tool itself:
-* `AWS_EXPIRATION_LOCAL` The time when the current session expires in the current locale.
-* `AWS_CONSOLE_URL` The URL to the aws console, created by the assume_role command.
-* `AWS_CONSOLE_URL_EXPIRATION_LOCAL` The time when the aws console url session expires in the current locale.
 * `AWS_USER` The arn of the current authenticated user.
 * `AWS_SERIAL` The arn of the MFA instance for the current user.
 * `AWS_ROLE_ALIAS` The alias of the last used role.
-* `AWS_EXPIRATION` The time when the current session expires as received from aws (in Zulu time).
+* `AWS_EXPIRATION` The time when the current session expires as received from aws (usualy in UTC).
-* `AWS_EXPIRATION_S` The time when the current session expires converted to seconds since the epoch.
+* `AWS_EXPIRATION_S` The time when the current session expires in seconds since the epoch.
-* `AWS_CONSOLE_URL_EXPIRATION` The time when the aws console url session expires as received from aws (in Zulu time).
-* `AWS_CONSOLE_URL_EXPIRATION_S` The time when the aws console url session expires converted to seconds since the epoch.
+* `AWS_EXPIRATION_LOCAL` The time when the current session expires in the current locale.

 # Example workflow